TheI4T/TheI4T.github.io/index.md

 ### Promoting and enabling the future of the Internet will have profound economic consequences as billions of new "Things" join the fray.

 I will attempt to define what is needed now to promote that IoT revolution.
-Then I will present the methodology behind a new service to resolve issues.
+Then I will present the methodology behind a new service with the desired properties.
 Finally, a detailed specification of how the service would work is presented here.
-Due to the magic of software systems the specification used is enough to bring the service into existance.
+Due to the magic of software systems the specification is enough to 'bootstrap' the service into existence.

 It's going to take more than one page.
 Here's the outline: